Summer is here and we all want to spend time outside with our family and friends.

-I also love the color palette she chose which goes nicely with the natural wood frame coloring.
-She has also included a small side table which complements the seating area as well.
+I also love the color palette she chose, which goes nicely with the natural wood frame coloring.
+She has also included a small side table which complements the seat cushions as well.
 This would look cozy on the back porch and leave you with enough space for other pieces.

 Sturdy DIY Outdoor Couch by HomeMade Modern

 Build Your Own Sofa by The Shabby Creek Cottage

-The stain that she has chosen though, coupled with the bright striped cushions, lends itself well to a traditional build and look.
+The stain that she has chosen, coupled with the bright striped seat cushions, lends itself well to a traditional build and look.

-I love how she has created an entire seating area with the two additional chairs and cushioned table.
+I love how she has created an entire seating area with two additional chairs and cushioned table.
 I would love to have this grace my deck.

 DIY Outdoor Sectional by Gray House Studio

 This project did take a lot of time and effort to create a final design that matched a pricey sectional they wanted to purchase.
 Lucky for us, they have included the project plans so we can skip right to the easy part.

-I say easy but this project does require the use of table saws and miter saws so it might not be the first woodworking project you want to take on.
-I love how they kept the cedar natural and then paired it with a colorful outdoor rug and cushions.
+I say easy, but this project does require the use of a circular saw and miter saws, so it might not be the first woodworking project you want to take on.
+However, I love how they kept the cedar natural and paired it with a colorful outdoor rug and outdoor cushions.

 If you’re looking for a simple and inexpensive option for your seat support, reusing pallets is a great choice for your outdoor projects.
 You can find wood pallets fairly easily – you just need to ensure they are heat-treated (stamped with HT).

 Outdoor Pallet Loveseat by Hello Creative Family

-He was able to basically assemble the sofa by stacking and arranging the pallets – along with some minor saw work – and then simply fastened it together with some deck screws.
+He basically assembled the sofa by stacking and arranging the pallets – along with some minor saw work – and then simply fastened it together with some deck screws.
 She and her husband did find cushions that work well with the wood color.